-If the BUFFER-TIME is overestimated the buffer may fill before input switches to the other buffer.
-Subsequently arriving photons will be lost, leaving a gap in the data.
-The pipeline will correct the exposure times for any such gaps, so flux calibrations will be correct, but the overall S/N will be lower than expected.
-If BUFFER-TIME is underestimated input will switch to the second buffer before the first buffer is full.
-No data will be lost, but the resulting drain on spacecraft resources could preclude other activities, including parallel observations.
-There are, however, some instances when it is advantageous to use a slightly smaller BUFFER-TIME to minimize the overhead when the buffer is being read (see the discussion below).
+If the BUFFER-TIME is set to too long a period and the buffer fills before the input switches to the other buffer, then the subsequently-arriving photons will be lost, leaving a gap in the data.
+The pipeline will correct the exposure times for any such gaps, and the flux calibrations will be correct, but the overall S/N will be lower than expected.
+If the BUFFER-TIME is set to too short a period, the input will switch to the second buffer before the first is full.
+No data will be lost, but there are impacts on spacecraft resources, which could preclude other activities such as parallel or internal calibration observations, since HST can process science data readouts from only one instrument at a time.
+For bright targets, using a shorter BUFFER-TIME may lower the overheads and therefore be advantageous by providing more on-source exposure time.